redtexts/texts/pannekoek_1914_great_european_war.md

 Economically considered, the antagonism between Germany and France is not so great as that between Germany and England.
 In Turkey French capital works fraternally with German.
-The Bagdad Railroad is a joint undertaking by German and French capital, which even in the struggle for mining concessions in Asia Minor make common cause against the English-American group (Ernest Cassel, Kuhn-Loeb).
+The Baghdad Railroad is a joint undertaking by German and French capital, which even in the struggle for mining concessions in Asia Minor make common cause against the English-American group (Ernest Cassel, Kuhn-Loeb).
 When there was a lack